 Harwood recently went to the trouble of ranking the UK flags on Twitter (a victory for the union flag, naturally) which is what I imagine he submitted to Andrew Neil in lieu of a CV when applying for a job at GB News (“You’re in, son!”).
 But that sort of tells you everything you need to know about him.
 Of course, when he realised that he was getting dragged on social media for his idiotic Eurovision tweet, he claimed (nearly half an hour later, in a separate tweet) that it was just harmless Twitter baiting and that he was “really enjoying” seeing his not-at-all-serious tweets being taken very seriously.
 The trouble with right-wing comedy like this (which the left is understandably very nervous about) is that if you tweet something as a joke that sounds exactly like something people would expect you to say, it doesn’t really work.

 But the Eurovision embarrassment didn’t end there, because we also had Amanda Holden delivering the UK’s points.
 “Bon Soir.
 Goedenavond,” opened Holden, promisingly.
 She then explained to the multilingual Dutch presenters: “That is good evening in French and Dutch although I’ve got absolutely no idea which is which!”
 If it was a joke, it was cringeworthy and completely misjudged.
-If it was a bizarre celebration of ignorance and arrogance, it was bloody awful.
+If it was a bizarre celebration of ignorance, it was bloody awful.
 You don’t even have to speak another language to discern which one is French and which is Dutch?!
 Fucking hell, if you did GCSE French and perhaps half-watched an episode of Van der Valk back in 1990, you would know which was which.
 It was yet more embarrassment heaped onto our poor nation.